EffectiveRange/python-package-github-action/README.md

 ## Usage

-### Create Python library packages
+### Create Python packages with FPM

 Will generate source and wheel packages.
-In addition, it will create a Debian package for the library using FPM: python3-<library>.deb Upon installing on a Debian system, it will install the library to the system's Python3 environment.
+In addition, it will create a Debian package using FPM: python3-<library>.deb Upon installing on a Debian system, it will install the library to the system's Python3 environment.

 ```yaml